Fervr

 "The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to preach good news to the poor.
 He has sent me to bind up the broken-hearted, to proclaim freedom for the captives…" (Isaiah 61:1)

 We see in Luke 4:17-21 that Jesus is this servant.
 Jesus explains that this verse from Isaiah is about him.
 Jesus has come into our world to save us from our brokenness.
-Even though we have broken ourselves by wanting out from God, He comes to save us from our sad state.
+Even though we have broken ourselves by wanting to live without God, He comes to save us from our sad state.

 Jesus came to wipe out our brokenness and forgive us for bailing on God; He came to give us a new life.
 While we as followers are still broken here on earth, God is working everything for our eternal good now, and we hope for our new life to come without brokenness, with our perfect loving God.